The Town has seven departments, some of which have one or more divisions. They all report to the Town Manager’s Office.

 Reporting to the Public Affairs and Clerk’s Office Department, our Communications Division is responsible for media relations, including our news releases, as well as our online tools, our Info TMR magazine and various other documents for the general public.
 Recognized community organizations and public or private organizations that partner with the Town can now post – free of charge – information about activities of a cultural or community nature in the Local Events space on the two Morris columns located in Town centre.

 In view of the importance attached to protecting the Town’s built heritage and sustaining its distinctive character, issues related to construction, renovation and demolition are considered of the utmost importance.
 The same department is also mandated to encourage and support the implementation and expansion of businesses on our territory and, generally speaking, the successful realization of business projects.
-It reports directly to the Town Manager.

 Recreation, Culture and Community Activities